WinVector/rquery/README.md

      ) tsql_0004
     ) tsql_0005 ORDER BY `subjectID`

+The query is large, but due to its regular structure it should be very amenable to database query optimizer.

 Part of the plan is: the additional record-keeping in the operator nodes would let a very powerful query optimizer work over the flow before it gets translated to `SQL` (perhaps an extension of or successor to [`seplyr`](https://winvector.github.io/seplyr/), which re-plans over `dplyr::mutate()` expressions).
 At the very least restricting to columns later used and folding selects together would be achievable.
 One should have a good chance at optimization as the representation is fairly high-level, and many of the operators are relational (meaning there are known legal transforms a query optimizer can use).
 The flow itself is represented as follows:

 ``` r